15 May 2018

-All rulings on anonymity applications are made by following the legal principles established in May 2016; the reasons for decisions in respect of the above officers are found in today’s Ruling.
+All rulings on anonymity applications are made by following the legal principles established in May 2016 (PDF, 583KB); the reasons for decisions in respect of the above officers are found in today’s Ruling.

 The purpose of the Undercover Policing Inquiry is to investigate and report on undercover police operations conducted by English and Welsh police forces in England and Wales since 1968.